-Investors are warned that warrants and derivatives are more volatile than the underlying assets.
+Investors are warned that derivatives are more volatile than the underlying assets.

-The sub-fund will use securities lending transactions in a proportion which may vary between 0% and 25% of the net assets of the portfolio, and which may correspond to a maximum of 50% of the net assets of the portfolio, under certain market conditions.
+The sub-fund may use securities lending transactions in a proportion which may vary between 0% and 25% of the net assets of the portfolio, and which may reach a maximum of 75% of the net assets of the portfolio, under certain market conditions.